Celebrating National Media Literacy Week

 We could go on; there are so many questions to ask!
 So what NFB films are relevant for Media Literacy Week?
 Hmmm… all of them (and don’t forget our interactive sites).
 That’s right; although RiP!
 A Remix Manifesto provides a unique example, as it is a film about media specifically, all of our films provide excellent fodder for deconstruction, just as all media texts deserve to be critically examined.

-As you’re deciding what to highlight in your classroom for Media Literacy Week, consider the collection of films and interactive productions on <NFB.ca> alongside media your students encounter every single day.
-Consult great approaches and key concepts developed by the Association for Media Literacy <aml.ca> and the Center for Media Literacy <medialit.org>.
+As you’re deciding what to highlight in your classroom for Media Literacy Week, consider the collection of films and interactive productions on <NFB.ca alongside media your students encounter every single day.
+Consult great approaches and key concepts developed by the Association for Media Literacy and the Centre for Media Literacy.
 Both of these trailblazing organizations have developed tried-and-true frameworks for media literacy that can be applied directly in the classroom.